Meet the Artist

 In the beginning...

-I fell in love with pottery during my first college ceramics class in the spring of 1993, but the desire to "play in the mud" must have exisited since childhood.
-There are pictures of me as a little girl covered from head to toe with mud after enjoying an afternoon of mud sliding on the mound of dirt in my backyard.
+I fell in love with pottery during my first college ceramics class in the spring of 1993, but the desire to "play in the mud" must have existed since childhood, as there are photos of me as a little girl covered from head to toe with mud after enjoying an afternoon of sliding on the mound of dirt in my backyard.

-I graduated with a BA in studio art in 1996, and began taking the first small steps toward becoming a working artist.
-I created my first Celtic works in 1999 and have since focused my work on this unique style.
+I graduated from Bethel College with a BA in studio art in 1996, and began taking the first small steps toward becoming a working artist.
+I created my first Celtic works in 1999 and focused on that unique style until 2012.
+Recently, I have begun working with a wider range of geometric, floral, and ethnic designs, incorporating bright colors through the use of underglazes.
+While I still enjoy working with Celtic knots and spirals, I'm excited to see the direction this new work will lead me.

 Artist Statement